 Ongoing production at the Martha Project is being undertaken without established mineral resources or reserves and the Company has not established the economic viability of the operations on the Martha Project.
 As a result, there is increased uncertainty and economic risk of failure associated with these production activities.
-A NI 43-101 compliant technical report from 2010 does exist for the La Josefina project with measured, indicated and inferred resources.
-The Ailin vein is part of this resource estimate.
+Mineral resources have been defined at La Josefina as disclosed in a 2010 Technical Report: Ailin is part of La Josefina.